 Generateblocks is a website development alternative that fits natively into the WordPress environment.
 And I’ve been using it for a while.

 You can build anything with its one-dimensional blocks that have been built for optimal performance for faster loading sites.

 I adore its responsive nature through the device-level controls and advanced grids.
 Its Typography feature, spacing control, background images, SVG icons, cascade colors, and custom gradients are mind-blowing qualities to build stunning websites.

 If you want to make the shift too, or if you want to get rid of page builders for a different alternative, I’ll show you exactly what you need to do!

 How To Remove Page Builder Safely?

-Getting rid of the page builder from the WordPress site is a troublesome task!
+Getting rid of the page builder from the WordPress site is troublesome!
 You may follow these steps and remove it safely without affecting your site performance!

 Step 1 – Audit Your Page Builder Content

 If your website has been around for a long time, and you relied on a page builder until now, you’ll need to change many pages.
 From the home page, and the About Us section, all the way to sales pages you forgot about, or category pages you rely on, a page builder has probably seeped in every corner of your website.